Everything you need to know about intellectual property solicitors

 How long have they been around?
-A longer serving IP law firm is more likely to have the trust of many clients, therefore improving your trust towards them.
-Also means they have been around long enough to build up experience in all areas in IP law.
+A longer-serving IP law firm is more likely to have the trust of many clients, therefore improving your trust towards them.
+Also means they have been around long enough to build up experience in all areas of IP law.

 What is their case history?
 You want to know that the IP law firm has experience in similar cases and winning them, providing peace of mind that you have a better chance with your case as it will be second nature to the firm.

 How long have their solicitors/attorneys been doing the thing you’re after?
 The more experience each individual has in the specific need you’re after will improve the chance that whoever is assigned to your case can deliver a swift victory.

 Do they have in-house expertise in IP litigation, trademarks and other key areas?
 This is important to know for example you want a trademark, you will want to know they have a trademark attorney in their team.